srobo/team-emails/SR2019/2019-01-26-competition-date-announcement.md

 ## Tech Days

-There are just two remaining tech days between now and the competition.
-These are a great chance to spend a full day testing on your kit, and get direct support from us.
+Tech Days are opportunities for you to get help if you're struggling with a technical issue, and is a controlled environment to make more progress on your robots.
+It’s also an opportunity to see how well you're doing in comparison to other teams.
 The remaining tech days are:

 - 9th February
 - 9th March